-Insurance policies can range from a few pages to over 100 pages in length and include a number of provisions and terms that a policy holder must read through thoroughly in order to understand.
+Insurance policies can range from a few pages to more than 100 pages in length and include a number of provisions and terms that a policyholder must read through thoroughly in order to understand.
 One of those terms is “unit of insurance.”
 Insurance companies calculate their rates and premiums based on the applicable unit of insurance.
 A unit of insurance has subtle differences in its definition based on the type of insurance the unit refers to.

-Life insurance policy are priced based on each unit of life insurance coverage, typically defined as $1,000 of standard term or whole life coverage.
+Life insurance policies are priced based on each unit of life insurance coverage, typically defined as $1,000 of standard term or whole life coverage.
 Insurance companies base units on risk factors including gender and age and on the various provisions required by the department of insurance for different states.
-A unit of insurance also relates to the benefit amount a policy holder purchases.
+A unit of insurance also relates to the benefit amount a policyholder purchases.

 For liability, insurance companies set rates as the price per unit of insurance for each unit exposed to liability.
 Insurance defines properties or liabilities with similar characteristics as an exposure unit.
 Similar to life insurance, a unit of insurance in liability equals $1,000 of standard liability coverage.
 Therefore, someone with $300,000 in liability coverage would have 300 units of $1,000 in coverage.